dymmond/esmerald/docs/en/docs/encoders.md

 # Encoders

-Esmerald being built on top of Lilya, brings another level of flexibility, the **encoders**.
+Ravyn being built on top of Lilya, brings another level of flexibility, the **encoders**.

-Pretty much like Lilya, an Encoder is what allows a specific type of object to be understood, encoded and serialized by Esmerald without breaking the application.
+Pretty much like Lilya, an Encoder is what allows a specific type of object to be understood, encoded and serialized by Ravyn without breaking the application.

-An example of default existing encoders in Esmerald would be the support for **Pydantic** and **MsgSpec**.
+An example of default existing encoders in Ravyn would be the support for **Pydantic** and **MsgSpec**.

 !!!
 Warning
-    The encoders came to Esmerald after the version **3.1.2**.
+    The encoders came to Ravyn after the version **3.1.2**.
 If you are using a version prior to that, this won't be available.

 ## Benefits of encoders